cloudmesh/classes/docs/source/i524/2017/technologies.rst

      changes.
 SAGA provides this high level interface which has the underlying mechanisms and adapters to make the appropriate calls in an intelligent fashion so that it can work on any underlying grid system.
-“SAGA was built to provide a standardized, common interface across various grid middleware systems and their versions” :cite:`www-saga-ogf-document`.
+"SAGA was built to provide a standardized, common interface across various grid middleware systems and their versions" :cite:`www-saga-ogf-document`.

      As SAGA is to be implemented on different types of middleware it does not specify a single security model but provides hooks to